 - Familiarise yourself with best practice for public engagement with research.
 Whether you’re new to this or experienced, there’s always room to improve

-- Apply to our internal panel
+- Events will be selected by our internal panel

 - Plan, deliver and evaluate your activity or event, working with the public engagement team to shape your project into an impactful, professional and fascinating experience